The previous names:

 The redbrick house of the former Town Hall is still seen at the corner of Sovietskaya St. It was originally two storeys high.
 Now it is surrounded by taller buildings.
 To rise the height of the building, an additional story was added after the war.

-at the corner of the former Town Hall
+At the corner of the former Town Hall

 After the Millennium reconstruction a clock tower, a tiny brother of Big Ben, appeared at the Mall of Brest.
 Being 6m high, the tower is not as tall as its Big Brother in London, yet it shows the exact time and plays nice tunes each hour.